sinadino-zennify/msb-fsc/docs/02-requirements/ST-001-wizard-foundation.md

 ### Notes
 - Use `@AuraEnabled(cacheable=true)` for `getSteps` (supports `@wire` in LWC)
+- LWC will be hosted in a Tab, and it will take a recordId as a parameter.
+The tab can be hosted both on the Opportunity or ApplicationForm record page.
 - Prefer imperative Apex for validate/mutation calls
 - Router branches are explicit `<template if:true>` blocks; can be code-generated later